-- EE.
-"Residential Housing" shall mean a specific work or improvement undertaken primarily to provide one or more dwelling accommodations, including, without limitation, mobile homes, single-family, multiple-family, transitional and congregate dwellings for Persons of Low or Moderate Income, including the acquisition, construction or rehabilitation of real property, buildings and improvements - FF.
-"Residential Use" shall mean that the structure is designed primarily for use as the principal residence of the occupant or occupants and shall exclude vacation or recreational homes. - GG.
-"RHS/USDA" shall mean Rural Housing Service of the United States Department of Agriculture and Rural Housing Community Development Service (RHCDS) and its successors. - HH.
-"State" shall mean the State of New Mexico. - II.
+- CC.
+"Policies and Procedures" shall mean Policies and Procedures of MFA, including but not limited to, Mortgage Loan purchasing, selling, servicing and reservation procedures, which MFA may update and revise from time to time as MFA deems appropriate. - DD.
+"Recertification" shall mean the recertification of Applicants participating in MFA programs as determined necessary from time to time by MFA. - EE.
+"Rehabilitation" shall mean the substantial renovation or reconstruction of an existing single-family residence, not including an increase in living area, which complies with requirements established by MFA.
+Rehabilitation shall not include routine or ordinary repairs, improvements, or maintenance, such as interior decorating, remodeling, or exterior painting, except in conjunction with other substantial renovation or reconstruction. - FF.
+"Reservation and Compliance Procedures" shall mean MFA's procedures for allocating funds to purchase Mortgage Loans, and allocating Mortgage Credit Certificates, if applicable.
+Such procedures may be updated and revised by MFA as MFA deems appropriate. - GG.
+"Residential Housing" shall mean a specific work or improvement undertaken primarily to provide one or more dwelling accommodations, including, without limitation, mobile homes, single-family, multiple-family, transitional and congregate dwellings for Persons of Low or Moderate Income, including the acquisition, construction or rehabilitation of real property, buildings, and improvements - HH.
+"Residential Use" shall mean that the structure is designed primarily for use as the principal residence of the occupant or occupants and shall exclude vacation or recreational homes. - II.
+"RHS/USDA" shall mean Rural Housing Service of the United States Department of Agriculture and Rural Housing Community Development Service (RHCDS) and its successors. - JJ.
+"State" shall mean the State of New Mexico. - KK.
 "VA" shall mean the Department of Veterans Affairs.

 SECTION 4.
 GENERAL REQUIREMENTS.
-The following requirements shall apply to all programs established by the MFA.
+The following requirements shall apply to all programs established by MFA.